Winegrowing

 Table of contents

-Factors influencing the price of a wine estate
+The factors that influence the price of a wine estate

 Location and appellation

-The size of the domain
+The size of the estate

 The quality of the vines and the terroir